Currently available in Kindle but check back there will be more formats offered.

 Then he meets the alien humans who have learned how to use another world’s unique mineral to open gates to new Markets and worlds safe from the slaver’s chains.

 Synopsis: Bartholomew Wadsworth Parker III is a tourist babysitter driving a camper van with four couples when they fall into an underground cavern and are swept into the underworld heart of the planet Crystal.
-Trey knows that the only way to get back to the surface is to follow the underground river to an open sinkhole a hundred kilometers away.
+Trey knows the only way to get back to the surface is to follow the underground river to an open sinkhole a hundred kilometers away.

-They have plenty of food, and water is no problem and all of the tunnels weaving in the same direction as the river is flowing are all large enough for them to walk through upright.
+They have plenty of food, water is no problem, and all of the tunnels weaving in the same direction as the river is flowing are all large enough for them to walk through upright.
 The problem is, those tunnels have been created by the dominant predator, snakes that can grow up to three meters thick and thirty to forty meters long.

 Along the way, they find unique crystals that emanate feelings and start having weird dreams that increase every night.
-They soon discover that the crystal clusters have strange properties that allow them to defend themselves against the growing number of monster snakes trying to eat them.
+They soon discover the crystal clusters have strange properties that allow them to defend themselves against the growing number of monster snakes trying to eat them.